aspose-total/Aspose.Total-Products/total/en/net/conversion/ott-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert OTT to FODS or Online App" h2="Export OTT to FODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include OTT to FODS conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and functions that can be used to create, manipulate, and convert documents, spreadsheets, and other file formats.

+The process of converting OTT to FODS can be accomplished in two simple steps.
+Firstly, by using Aspose.Words for .NET, developers can export OTT to HTML.
+This component provides a wide range of features and functions that can be used to create, manipulate, and convert documents.
+It also supports a variety of document formats, including OTT, HTML, DOC, DOCX, and more.

+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, developers can convert HTML to FODS.
+This component provides a wide range of features and functions that can be used to create, manipulate, and convert spreadsheets.
+It also supports a variety of spreadsheet formats, including FODS, XLS, XLSX, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include OTT to FODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+Overall, Aspose.Total for .NET is an ideal solution for developers who need to include OTT to FODS conversion feature within their .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive suite of components that can be used to create, manipulate, and convert documents, spreadsheets, and other file formats.
+With just two simple steps, developers can easily convert OTT to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}